vrm-c/vrm-specification/specification/VRMC_vrm-1.0_draft/meta.md

 ### meta.copyrightInformation

-An information that describes the copyright of the model.
+Information that describes the copyright of the model.

-Since the property is intended to be used to display the copyright holder of the model, It must be distinguished from the previous property `authors`.
+Since this property is intended to be used to display the copyright holder of the model, it must be distinguished from the previous property `authors`.

 - Type: `string`
 - Required: No

 ### meta.contactInformation

-An information that describes the contact information of the author.
+Information that describes the contact information of the author.

 - Type: `string`
 - Required: No